codefornorway/help-map/README.md

 - Node.js (v16 or higher)
 - npm or Yarn
-- A Mapbox account and API key
+- A Mapbox account and access token
 - A Supabase account and project setup

 ### Installation